ThilinaPerera-DataAnalytics/ML_Projects_Animal_Images_Classifier/README.md

 4.  **Run the Jupyter Notebook**
     ```
-    Open the `your_project_notebook.ipynb` (or similar name) located in the `3_notebooks` directory using Jupyter Notebook or JupyterLab and execute the cells sequentially.
+    Open the `project_01_animal_image-classification.ipynb` located in the 3_notebooks/ directory using Jupyter Notebook or JupyterLab and execute the cells sequentially.
     ```

 <font size='4'>The notebook will</font>